 Asian Shrimp Stew with Steamed Rice

-Who says a stew needs to simmer for hours?
-In this Thai version, coconut milk gives instant flavor; shrimp lend heft and cook in mere minutes.
+This Thai stew doesn't simmer for hours -- coconut milk gives instant flavor and shrimp cook in mere minutes.

 - Total Time: